-NOTE K - PRIMARY FUNDING SOURCES
+NOTE L - PRIMARY FUNDING SOURCES

-A significant portion of the Organization's funding is received from the New Mexico Department of Human Services (18% and 16% for the years ended June 30, 2018 and 2017, respectively) and the New Mexico Department of Health (21% and 23% for the years ended June 30, 2018 and 2017, respectively).
+A significant portion of the Organization's funding is received from the New Mexico Department of Human Services (18% and 18% for the years ended June 30, 2019 and 2018, respectively) and the New Mexico Department of Health (17% and 21% for the years ended June 30, 2019 and 2018, respectively).
 Another important source of revenue is the federal contract for custodial work with Kirtland Air Force Base.
-This contract provided 37% and 39% of the total revenue for 2018 and 2017, respectively.
+This contract provided 34% and 37% of the total revenue for 2019 and 2018, respectively.
 A change in these funding sources would require a change in operations.

-NOTE L - CLIENT SALARIES EXPENSE
+NOTE M - CLIENT SALARIES EXPENSE

-Salaries to persons with disabilities, not including payroll taxes and employee benefits, for the years ended June 30, 2018 and 2017, totaled \$1,089,346 and \$1,060,526, respectively.
+Salaries to persons with disabilities, not including payroll taxes and employee benefits, for the years ended June 30, 2019 and 2018, totaled \$1,119,669 and \$1,104,899, respectively.

-NOTE M - EMPLOYEE BENEFIT PLANS
+NOTE N - EMPLOYEE BENEFIT PLANS

 LifeROOTS, Inc. has a defined contribution pension plan under Internal Revenue Code 403(b) covering all employees except for employees under supported employment programs, federal contracts, and those who are highly compensated.
-LifeROOTS, Inc. amended the plan on February 23, 2012, to not permit employer matching contributions.
 LifeROOTS, Inc. amended the plan effective July 1, 2018, to permit employer matching contributions for employees who have completed 6 months of service and are at least age 18.
 The matching contribution will be 50% of 4% of compensation that equals a maximum of 2% of compensation per pay period.
-No contributions were made to the plan by the Organization for the years ended June 30, 2018 and 2017.
+Amounts contributed by LifeROOTS, Inc. into the plan totaled \$15,176 for the year ended June 30, 2019.
+No contributions were made to the plan by the Organization for the year ended June 30, 2018.